dikyardiyanto17/mediasoup-nodejs/README.md

 - When total user join room more than limited displayed video, new user video wont displayed and consumer get paused (only tested with limited displayed video = 3) (DONE)
 - When new user join room, and current user is on last page, new user video should be displayed (DONE)
 - When current user is recording, and new user joining, the recorded audio will include new user audio (DONE)
-- When user has weak network, it will remove, configuration on producer and consumer state (not yet)
+- When user has weak network, the producer will trying to reconnect first for 8 seconds, if its failed or disconnected it will redirect to lobby (DONE)

 ## Question
 - When 100 user hit the join room in the sametime?